novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 3.2.
 Service Object

 In this section, we are going to create a new service.
-This service shall enable incoming access from outside of the cluster into the pod.
+This service shall enable access between pod within the cluster, and also enable access for incoming request from external into the cluster pod.

+> The `NodePort` service type can be used in our situation as well, not just `LoadBalancer` type

 Let's append below config into the `k8s.yaml` file.